huntertran/blog/source/_posts/20210522-A-list-of-developer-surveys.md

     - - research
 ---

-When I'm looking for some numbers in my recent research, I need reliable surveys/market share statistics in computer technologies.
+When I'm looking for numbers in my recent research, I need reliable surveys/market share statistics in computer technologies.
 So here is a list of them:

 <!--more-->